 PURPOSE: To provide guidelines for implementing the company drug and alcohol policy.
 A copy of the company drug and alcohol policy found in the employee handbook is attached.

-1. It is the responsibility of the Superintendent to read and understand the policy and procedures regarding drugs and alcohol.
+1. It is the responsibility of all employees to read and understand the policy and procedures regarding drugs and alcohol.

 2. All jobsites and office locations will maintain an adequate supply of forms, testing kits, and signs.